 Synchrony Bank is an online bank based in Draper, Utah.

 In addition to high-yield savings accounts, Synchrony Bank offers high-yield money market accounts and certificate of deposit accounts for savers.

-The high-yield saving account pays a competitive rate and you can access your money at the ATM.
+The high-yield savings account pays a competitive rate, and you can access your money at the ATM.

 SFGI Direct is a division of Summit Community Bank and is based in Moorefield, West Virginia.